RDycore/RDycore/docs/user/example-cases/harvey-flooding/critical-outflow-bc/harvey-critical-outflow-bc.md

 # Hurricane Harvey Flooding using MRMS Dataset and Critical Outflow BC

-The 1 km Multi-Radar Multi-Sensor System (MRMS) rainfall dataset is as the forcing dataset for the simulation.
-The hourly MRMS dataset files are PETSc Vec saved in the binary format that are named `YYYY-MM-DD:HH-SS.<int32|int64>.bin`.
+The 1 km Multi-Radar Multi-Sensor System (MRMS) rainfall dataset is used in this simulation.
+The hourly MRMS dataset files are PETSc Vec that have been saved in the binary format and are named as `YYYY-MM-DD:HH-SS.<int32|int64>.bin`.
 These binary files contains the following information: